pappou99/raspi-cam/README.md

 # raspi-cam
-small python-script to make a timelapse series of pictures during daylight hours
+A small python-script to make a timelapse series of pictures during daylight hours with my Raspberry Pi